Tim McGarigle

-Timothy J. McGarigle (born October 25, 1983) is a former professional American football linebacker in the National Football League.
-He was drafted by the St. Louis Rams in the seventh round of the 2006 NFL Draft.
-He played college football at Northwestern, where he is currently an assistant coach.
-He also played for the Florida Tuskers of the United Football League.
+Timothy J. McGarigle (born October 25, 1983) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the St. Louis Rams in the seventh round of the 2006 NFL draft.
+He also played for the Florida Tuskers of the United Football League (UFL).
+Currently, he is an assistant coach for the Northwestern Wildcats, with whom he also played college football.

-Early years
+Early life

 McGarigle played for Saint Tarcissus on the northwest side of Chicago throughout his grammar school career.
 He graduated from St. Patrick High School in Chicago.
 At St. Patrick he played linebacker, as well as running back.

 College career

-McGarigle played college football at Northwestern University where he set a then Football Bowl Subdivision record for most tackles in a career, with 545 total tackles.
+McGarigle played college football at Northwestern University, setting a then Football Bowl Subdivision record for most career tackles with 545.
 He graduated with a degree in communications studies.